Terms of reference—RIFA Eradication Program Steering Committee

 The Steering Committee may approve changes to membership.

 An existing Steering Committee member must formally advise the Chair of their intention to withdraw from the Committee’s membership.
 The jurisdiction of the departing Steering Committee member may nominate a replacement for consideration by the Steering Committee.
-The Steering Committee will consider the credentials of the nominated replacement and determine whether to accept the nomination.

 The Steering Committee must advise the National Biosecurity Committee of any changes to the Steering Committee membership.